Perched on a sign in Death Valley National Park, California, this raven (Corvus corax) is gasping in the heat. (Photo copyright © by Kaj Halberg)

 These birds feed mainly on large insects and other invertebrates, and on various fruits, but are also notorious plunderers of eggs and young from smaller birds’ nests.

-The generic name is derived from the Greek oura (‘tail’) and kissa, which was the Classical Greek name of the common jay (Garrulus glandarius).
-However, in this connection it merely means ‘magpie’.
+The generic name is derived from the Greek oura (‘tail’), and kissa, which, in the form kitta, was the classical Greek name of the common jay (Garrulus glandarius), but in this connection means ‘magpie’.
 The term pie is of Indo-European origin, meaning ‘pointed’, referring to the long, pointed tail of these birds.

 Urocissa caerulea Taiwan blue magpie

-This gorgeous bird was first collected by British biologist Robert Swinhoe (1836-1877) who, in 1860, became the first European consular representative to Taiwan.
-He discovered many new species, and four mammals and 15 birds are named after him.
-He called the Taiwan blue magpie ‘long-tailed mountain nymph’, from its old Chinese name 長尾山娘 (‘long-tailed mountain lady’).
+This gorgeous bird was first collected by British biologist Robert Swinhoe (1836-1877) (see above under Dendrocitta formosae).
+He named it ‘the long-tailed mountain nymph’, from its old Chinese name 長尾山娘 (‘long-tailed mountain lady’).
 It is endemic to Taiwan, mainly living in broad-leaved forests at mid-elevations, between 300 and 1,200 m.

 Naturally, this iconic bird is widely represented in Taiwanese folk art.
 Some examples are shown on the page Culture: Folk art of Taiwan.